vicenteherrera/starter-python/README.md

 #### Install existing dependencies

-If you want to download and install already defined dependencies, for example if you just cloned this repository, use:
+If you want to download and install already defined dependencies, for example, if you just cloned this repository, use:
 ```bash
 poetry install
 ```